MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 ## How to get to the health dashboard

-Go to the [Microsoft 365 Apps admin center](https://config.office.com) and select **Apps health** in the left-hand navigation.
-For information on using the admin center and enabling preview features, see [Overview of the Microsoft 365 Apps admin center](overview.md).
+Go to the [Microsoft 365 Apps admin center](https://config.office.com), extend the **Health** node and select **Apps health**.
+For information on using the Microsoft 365 Apps admin center, see [Overview of the Microsoft 365 Apps admin center](overview.md).

 ## Overview

-The Microsoft 365 Apps health dashboard is designed to help you optimize and troubleshoot Office apps in your tenant.
+The Microsoft 365 Apps health dashboard is designed to help you optimize and troubleshoot the Microsoft 365 Apps in your tenant.
 Its main benefits are:

 - **Zero-effort setup**: it's powered by Office diagnostic data, so there's no need for additional agents or processes running on your premises
 - **Visibility**: you can view how app health is evolving at any time, and correlate it with changes in your infrastructure